-Magic Mat™ shaving mat and put The Lawn Mower™ 2.0 trimmer to work, ensuring the toughest, coarsest, longest hairs are out of the way without any painful tugging or pulling.
+Magic Mat™ shaving mat and put The Lawn Mower™ 3.0 trimmer to work, ensuring the toughest, coarsest, longest hairs are out of the way without any painful tugging or pulling.
 You've shaved your body in the way that best fits your personal aesthetic.
-And, you've cleaned your body (including all the sensitive spots that require the special attention of a pH-balanced body wash).

 Above the neckline, you're ready to slather on some aftershave, but below the belt, you've got one more step to take care of to make sure your aftershave will be able to perform at optimal capacity.
 Crop Preserver™ ball deodorant is residue- and oil-free.
 This liquid talcum-like gel sets the stage for a happy crotch post-shave.
 Once your balls are armed with the anti-bacterial defenses this deodorant delivers, a quick spritz of Crop Reviver will do your down-under justice for the rest of the day.